SOLOMON ISLANDS - MAKIRI & SANTA CRUZ

 experiments.
 Running this low in the sea increased wetted area and

-displacement which slowed the Navigator’s headway to what seemed like a
+displacement which slowed the Swan’s headway to what seemed like a

 Having sorted the vessel, the next thing to look after was their valuable mottled gray and white friend.